 How to Stop a Cat From Peeing on the Bed

 First and foremost, you need to take your cat to the vet to rule out any medical issues such as kidney problems or a urinary tract infection.
 I know this isn’t what you want to hear, vet bills are expensive, but sometimes a cat pees on the bed (or the sofa, or laundry) because they’re in pain and peeing on top of a soft surface eases that pain.
 If the peeing isn’t “medical,” then it’s “behavioral” which is harder to determine.
 So, by ruling out any medical issues, you can then start to focus on behavioral issues.
 I took Lucy to the vet, they found nothing wrong with her, so I focused on behavioral issues.

 2. Eliminate the Stresser

 If you’ve determined the problem to be behavioral, try to eliminate the stresser.
 In my situation, Lucy was stressed because we had moved and there was furniture out of place and stacks of boxes everywhere, so we moved our furniture into more permanent or semi-permanent spots and removed the moving boxes that were stressing out the cat.
-Obviously, when she started peeing again because of the babies I couldn’t remove my twins, but I now make sure to play with Lucy more and give her more attention so she knows we still love her.
+I think she was also peeing because I was pregnant.
+And then obviously, when she started peeing again because of the twin babies.
+I couldn’t remove my twins, but I now make sure to play with Lucy more and give her more attention so she knows we still love her.
 (See tip #7 about toys below.)

 I’ve also tried using calming cat scent diffusers and cat scratchers in order to give Lucy some stress outlets.
-I don’t think the calming cat scent diffuser helped at all (although some reviews swear by the stuff), but she loves her cat scratchers and I really think those have helped with her behavior!
+Cats have nervous habits just like humans do – we bite our nails just like how cats scratch with their claws to relieve stress.
+I don’t know if the calming cat scent diffuser helped us at all (although some reviews swear by the stuff!), but she loves her cat scratchers and I think those have really helped with her behavior!